United Spanish War Veterans: End

-The United Spanish War Veterans existed until 1992, when the last member, Nathan E. Cook, died one month before his 107th birthday at the Carl T. Hayden VA Medical Center in Phoenix, Arizona.
+The United Spanish War Veterans existed until 1992, when the last member, Nathan E. Cook, died at age 106 at the Carl T. Hayden VA Medical Center in Phoenix, Arizona.
 He is often incorrectly called the last surviving veteran of the Spanish–American War.
 In fact, Cook was a veteran of the Philippine Insurrection of 1899–1902.
 He enlisted in the US Navy in 1901 at the age of sixteen.
+During the last years of The United Spanish War Veterans existence members of another organization called The Sons of Spanish American War Veterans founded in 1927 took up "acting" officer roles and ran the organizations chapters as well as their own.
+The United Spanish War Veterans chapter meetings were held between 1992 and 1998 without any living members after the death of Nathan E. Cook.